Running Apps Locally

 file.

-Keep in mind that your deployed production app may be connecting to different services than your local development app.
-For example, your deployed production app might have a DATABASE_URL
+Keep in mind that your deployed production app can connect to different services than your local development app.
+For example, your deployed production app can have a DATABASE_URL

-config var that references a Heroku Postgres database, but your local app might have a DATABASE_URL
+config var that references a Heroku Postgres database, but your local app has a DATABASE_URL

 variable in the .env